rjabix/ifinance-manager-ios/README.md

 This static page has a video and advices how to decrease your day-to-day spendings and develop a good habits:
 <img width="301" height="655" alt="Simulator Screenshot - iPhone 17 - 2026-04-25 at 09 57 04" src="https://github.com/user-attachments/assets/502e74c5-c23a-436a-b959-0b379074d61e" />

+## Architecture & stack
+This app uses MVVM architecture.
+The reused UI elements are stored independently in the `components`.
+Models are also in `models` folder.
+2 of them are stored in the DB:
+- Expense (the core domain model)
+- ExpenseTypeTarget (the limit of spending per month per transaction)

+UI -> SwiftUI.
+Persistent data store -> SwiftData.
+Charts -> SwiftCharts.

+Also, `Fit` package is used for the notes suggestion (in `components/TagCardView.swift`)